-Get ready to celebrate two of Japan’s most iconic snacks: November 11th is Pocky & Pretz Day!
+It's time to celebrate two of Japan’s most iconic snacks, as November 11th is Pocky & Pretz Day!

-The 11/11 is the perfect day to honor these sweet and savory snacks, as their stick-shape looks a lot like the number ‘1’!
+The 11/11 is the perfect day to honor these sweet and savory snacks, as their stick-shape look just like the number ‘1’!

 The day first started in 1999, the eleventh year of the Japanese Heisei era (11/11/11).